cev-api/SeedMapper-CevAPI/README.md

 ### Added Elytra/End Ship Locations
 Can now find Elytra via locating End Ships with the locate command ```/sm:locate feature end_city_ship``` or simply selecting the Elytra icon in the SeedMap
+This has now been implemented by upstream.
+I have however kept my original Elytra icon, because we aren't going to the ships for anything else are we?

 ### Export SeedMap
 - Added **Export JSON** button on the top right of the SeedMap screen which will export all selected locations to a JSON